asterd-og/Askour/README.md

 Infos
 -----
-  - Currently it only supports function defining and var defining
+  - Currently it only supports function defining/calling and var defining

 ### Warning!
   - This is my second attempt at a real compiler, so the code wont be the best.